inab/fega-mm/all_collections/_subdomains/3_2_incoming_and_outgoing_data_and_metadata_flow.md

     - level: 2
       desc: 'Information to be exchanged between the federated EGA and Central EGA is drafted.'
     - level: 3
-      desc: 'Coomunication interfaces and common data standards are well defined.
+      desc: 'Communication interfaces and common data standards are well defined.
 Information, operations-oriented & public metadata, e.g. study metadata, accessions, can be exchanged between the federated EGA node and Central EGA in a manual way.'
     - level: 4
       desc: 'Information, operations-oriented & public metadata, e.g. study metadata, accessions, is exchanged between the federated EGA node and Central EGA in an automated or scheduled way.'
     - level: 5